-• Does staff training respond to both resident, family and staff concerns about risk-taking?
+- Does staff training respond to resident, family, and staff concerns about risk-taking? - Is it up to date in respect to current understanding of the needs and abilities of older adults, including those with dementia?

-- Help staff understand that self-determination for residents is crucial by involving residents in the training.
-Ask residents to talk about why having the right to take risks is important to them. - Help staff understand that the need to feel in control does not diminish with age. - Let them know that families cannot make decisions for residents who are competent and understand the consequences of their actions unless the resident wants them to. - Help them learn how to explain these issues and deal with families who may feel that they should be making the decisions. - Let them know that resident choice, control and independence means accepting resident risk-taking and the possibility of harm. - Explain how to discuss this sensitive issue at individual service plan meetings and how to document all actions taken.
+- Help staff understand the importance of the residents' self-determination by involving residents in the training.
+Ask residents to talk about why having the right to take risks is important to them. - Help staff understand that the need to feel in control does not diminish with age. - Let them know that families cannot make decisions for residents who are competent and understand the consequences of their actions, unless the resident wants them to. - Help them learn how to explain these issues and deal with families who may feel that they should be making the decisions. - Let them know that resident choice, control, and independence means accepting resident risk-taking and the possibility of harm. - Explain how to discuss this sensitive issue at individual service plan meetings and how to document all actions taken.